Anthony Howard (journalist): Early life

 Howard was born in London, the son of Canon (William) Guy Howard (1902–1981), a Church of England clergyman (at the time of his son's birth, priest in charge at Christ Church, Victoria Road, Kensington), and Janet Rymer (1904–1983; née Hogg).
-He studied at Purton Stoke School at Kintbury in Berkshire and Highgate Junior School, followed by Westminster School and Christ Church at the University of Oxford, where he read Jurisprudence.
+He studied at Purton Stoke School at Kintbury in Berkshire and Highgate Junior School, followed by Westminster School and Christ Church at the University of Oxford, where he studied jurisprudence.
 In 1954 he was chairman of the Oxford University Labour Club and, the following year, President of the Oxford Union.

-Howard had planned a career as a barrister, having been called to the Bar (Inner Temple) in 1956.
+Howard planned a career as a barrister and was called to the Bar from the Inner Temple in 1956.
 Meanwhile, he was fulfilling his National service obligations in the army, during which he saw active service in the Royal Fusiliers during the Suez War.
-He wrote (initially unsigned) articles for the New Statesman about his reluctant involvement in the conflict, an action for which he was almost court-martialled.
+He wrote (initially anonymously) about his reluctant involvement in the conflict, articles for the New Statesman an action for which he was almost court-martialled.